MidnightRain77/SeeksForGeeks/README.md

         - If the counter is not empty, proceed with the outer loop.<br />
         - Once the counter is empty, exit the outer loop.<br />
         - Print the total processing time using stat.ElapsedMinutes().<br />
-        - Return 0 to indicate successful completion of the program.<br />
+        - Return 0 to indicate successful completion of the program.<br /> <br />

-WHY DID WE CHOOSE THE SPECIFIC DATA STRUCTURE?<br /> <br />
+<h4>WHY DID WE CHOOSE THE SPECIFIC DATA STRUCTURE?<br /> <br /> </h4>

-An array of deque, in which each deque represents the queue at each gate, is used in this code to efficiently manage people waiting to enter the stadium.
+<h5>An array of deque, in which each deque represents the queue at each gate, is used in this code to efficiently manage people waiting to enter the stadium.
 Unlike arrays, deque allows dynamic allocation of memory which is very useful in this scenario as the people in the queue keep changing which requires more insertion and deletion operations.
 It also allows insertion and deletion at both ends of the queue in constant time complexity O(1).
 The random access of the deque allows us to efficiently implement the switching queue functionality of the program.